catseye/Yolk/README.md

 ### With Input ###

     -> Tests for functionality "Evaluate Yolk program with MCI with arg"

-    -> Functionality "Evaluate Yolk program with MCI with arg" is implemented by -> shell command "src/yolk.py eg/mci-with-arg.yolk <%(test-body-file)"

 However, there is a small problem.
 Where does this interpreter get its input from, for `arg`?